 Forges must have proper ventilation in order to work.
 Forges can be exposed directly to the sky for ventilation, but will stop working during rain or snow.
 Alternatively, a chimney structure can be used to protect the forge from precipitation, while allowing it to still be properly ventilated.
 The following image is an example of where the air blocks must be in valid chimney structures; while the pictured chimney column is adjacent to the forge, it is also possible to position the chimney column one block further away.
 Note that the chimney cannot go diagonally from the forge block.
 Additionally, the vertical portion of the chimney's air blocks must have direct access to the sky.
 The bellows, crucible or any other non-opaque block can take place of the air blocks in the chimney.

 Note: If the player is unable to access the GUI after the forge has been created, it is likely that the forge does not have a valid chimney.

 Forges will gradually heat items in the heating slots as long as it is burning fuel.
 Items that reach their melting temperature will grab an empty ceramic mold from the storage slots and attempt to place the unshaped ingots in the storage slots.
 If there is no room in the storage slots, the unshaped ingots will be spit out into the world.
 If there are no ceramic ingot molds in the storage slots, the melting metal will be destroyed.
 Ceramic vessels can also store up to 4000 units of molten metal.
-Anything that can be made using a Pit Kiln or Campfire can be made in a Forge.
+Anything that can be made using a pit kiln or firepit can be made in a Forge.
 While it is possible to cook food on a forge, the resulting cooked food will decay more quickly than food cooked in a firepit or on a grill; also, bread, though not other foods, will burn up and be destroyed if it gets too hot.